L’Chaim! The Roots of Our Community

 This year, more than ever, it is so meaningful for all of us to come together and show our community’s resilience.
 These extraordinary times call for an extraordinary speaker and there is no one better than Bari Weiss.
 As a writer and editor, formerly for the Opinion section of The New York Times, Bari continues to write about the complex world we are living in today.
 Through her columns and speeches, Bari has changed the way we think about important issues, including freedom of speech, and our common culture.
 Bari is a Pittsburgh native and catapulted to fame after the attack at her family’s synagogue, Tree of Life on October 27, 2018 in which 11 Jews were murdered by an anti-Semitic gunman.
 Last year she published her first book, How to Fight Anti-Semitism.
 We are honored to hear from Bari Weiss and commemorate the two year anniversary of Tree of Life.

-- $54 – Exclusive Opportunity: Bari Spills the Beans ticket; includes a ticket to the Main Event, a signed copy of Bari’s book, and a special L’Chaim! treat
+- $54 – Exclusive Opportunity: Bari Spills the Beans ticket; includes a ticket to the Main Event and a recording to an extended conversation with Bari Weiss

 - Even though we will be celebrating this year’s event from our homes, we still encourage you to wear your best L’Chaim! chic attire…at least from the waist up!